definitelyewan/id3dev/readme.md

 X = full support, - = partial support, = no support

 TODO:
 1. update frames to use a generic context if encrypted or compressed
 2. create a frame when one is not found in id3v2.c
+3. fix bit_context in parser to reflect the ToByteStream version